tenacityteam/tenacity/CONTRIBUTING.md

 ##### GitHub

-* Avoid using emojis or GitHub-specific references (e.g. `:tada:`) to emojis in your commits.
+* Avoid using emojis or GitHub-specific or Gitea-specific references (e.g.
+  `:tada:`) to emojis in your commits.
 They may look just fine on GitHub, but they do not anywhere else.

 ##### Maintainers

-* When merging pull requests from GitHub, make sure to remove references to issues or pull requests that have a numeric format (e.g. `(#1234)` or `Resolves #1234`).
+* When merging pull requests from Codeberg, make sure to remove references to issues or pull requests that have a numeric format (e.g. `(#1234)` or `Resolves #1234`).
 Please use the `Reference-to:` tag instead.

-  Including a hyperlink to the said issue or pull request is preferred, because these links will not break outside of GitHub and will also reduce confusion between patches that refer to issues in the Audacity repository and patches that are meant to be used in Tenacity.
-If you use a hyperlink instead of just the #nnn format, GitHub will still show the #nnn format on the website, but other websites and/or the command line will show the full hyperlink.
+  Including a hyperlink to the said issue or pull request is preferred, because these links will not break outside of Codeberg and will also reduce confusion between patches that refer to issues in the Audacity repository and patches that are meant to be used in Tenacity.
+If you use a hyperlink instead of just the #nnn format, Codeberg will still show the #nnn format on the website, but other websites and/or the command line will show the full hyperlink.
+It also makes our commits friendlier to other platforms.
-  This is good, because it reduces our dependency on GitHub.

 ###### Merging branches